SubhaMandal/Flex-Direction/README.md

 # Flex-Direction
-Using flex direction, flex basis inside CSS to create something new in a webpage.
+Using flex direction and flex basis inside CSS to create something new in a webpage.